 Specific Powers Granted

-The form allows customization of powers.
+The form allows the customization of powers.
 Principals can grant general authority, such as managing bank accounts and selling assets, or specify limited powers for tasks like real estate transactions or medical decisions.
 This flexibility ensures precise control over which decisions the agent makes.

 Revocation Process